 When I lived in London, I had a walk to work that took me past the Hayward Gallery every morning.
 It was remarkably ugly, with the look of a multi-storey car park, yet intriguingly beautiful.
 A subtle beauty in its bold angles, the shadows, and play of light.
 What I really loved, though, were the textures and rawness of materials – the different finishes, markings, and imprints from wood molds.
 I suspect this is where my love affair with concrete began.
 After years of living in London and really exploring places like the Barbican and Southbank Centre, I discovered St Agnes in Berlin.

-The windowless structure of angular blocks stands, dominant, in a quiet residential area in Kreuzberg.
-This former Brutalist church of St Agnes, built in 1967 by Werner Düttmann, has been reinvented as a uniquely striking an art space.
+The windowless structure of raw angular blocks stands, dominant, in a quiet residential corner of Kreuzberg.
+A utilitarian facade that opens to a serenely soft main gallery, graceful and luminous, lit from above.
+A uniquely striking art space.
+This former Brutalist church, built in 1967 by Werner Düttmann, has been reinvented by the art dealer Johann König.

 König Galerie, St. Agnes, Alexandrinenstr.
 118-121, 10968 Berlin.